Radoslaw-Wolnik/Pops-Bops/README.md

 - [ ] create homepage with title and bops, pops
 - [ ] create make pop bop with simple icon creator (make it pop)
 - [ ] create my pops
+- [ ] add request password reset to the login modal
+- [ ] only request token reset if there is a token to begin with; start token refresh counter after login not after rendering the website

 - [ ] create collections
 - [ ] add to collections